arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Options.md

 *--encryption.keyfile path-of-keyfile*

 The file `path-to-keyfile` must contain the encryption key.
-This file must be secured, so that only `arangod` can access it.
+This file must be secured, so that only `arangodump` or `arangorestore` can access it.
 You should also ensure that in case someone steals your hardware, they will not be able to read the file.
 For example, by encrypting `/mytmpfs` or creating an in-memory file-system under `/mytmpfs`.
-The encryption keyfile must contain 32 bytes of random data.
+The encryption keyfile must contain 32 bytes of data.

 *--encryption.key-generator path-to-my-generator*